Resources

 DTM vs DSM vs DEM: What's the Difference?

 DTM, DSM, and DEM are three types of elevation model used in surveying.
-Here's what each one represents, how they're created, and when to use them.
+Here is what each one represents, how they are created, and when to use each one.

 April 12, 2026